Who can vote and how can they do so?

 How do I decide who to vote for?

 A few weeks before the election, candidates will send you a manifesto.
 This is a document which sets out their views on matters which affect the States and islanders.
-Some candidates might use social media and websites to publish their views and manifesto; it will also be printed in the Guernsey Press.
+Some candidates might use social media and websites to publish their views and manifesto; the Guernsey Press also publishes information about the candidates.

 Some candidates will visit your home.
 This is your chance to ask them questions about the issues which affect you.
 Some candidates might ask if you will vote for them, but you don’t have to tell them – your vote is secret.